 How can I avoid my blonde turning dull or brassy?

 It’s inevitable, blondes do go dull over time.
-So grab yourself a toning shampoo like the violet-hued Matrix Total Results So Silver Color Obsessed.
+So grab yourself a toning shampoo like the violet-hued Matrix Total Results So Silver Shampoo.
 “It will brighten up your blonde and keep your hair looking fresher for longer,” explains Ria, “I love this product!”

 If you are dealing with stubborn warm tones then look to Matrix Total Results Brass Off Shampoo to keep your hair looking cool.
 “With its heavy blue/violet pigment it will control any orange or yellow tones in the hair.
 For an extra boost of tone, double down and leave it in the hair for 10 minutes before rinsing and conditioning.”

 Using heated tools can also turn blonde hair brassy (who knew?), so chill out and avoid using heat higher than 150 degrees to prevent the pigments in the hair from oxidising and turning brassy.
-“Use heat protection products like Matrix Totals Results Brass Off Blonde Threesome or Matrix Totals Results Keep Me Vivid Color Velvetizer,” adds Terry.
+“Use heat protection products like Matrix Total Results Brass Off Leave in Treatment or Matrix Total Results Keep Me Vivid Color Velvetizer,” adds Terry.

 Can I add crazy colours to my blonde hair at in-salon or at home?